qrow2022/qrow_blog/_posts/2020-03-01-auto-banning-ipset-iptables.md

 ## Save the ipset

 Next we need to save the `ipset` so that it is available after every restart. `ipsets` are lists that only exist in ram, so they need to be flushed to the disk.
-Currently our `ipset` is empty, so everytime to make manual changes you will nee to save it.
+Currently our `ipset` is empty, so every time to make manual changes you will nee to save it.

 <pre>
 ipset save <i>setname</i> > /etc/sysconfig/ipset.<i>setname</i>